 I firmly believe that pheasants will hear hunters approaching no matter how hard they try to be quiet.
 Pheasants are constantly on alert to avoid being taken as a meal from the likes of foxes, coyotes—and those orange, tan bipeds with their four-legged trackers.
 The approach of footsteps crunching nearby grass is a signal for pheasants to decide if they should sit, run, or fly.

-This is one error that is committed regularly.
+This is one error that is committed regularly with the pusher and blocker method of pheasant hunting.
 Hunters need to be patient and wait until a blocker moves into position in the field or area.
 The best course for blockers is to walk wide or use the edges to get into position.
 The most common way is to drop off the blockers at one end of the field and the pushers to drive back to the starting point.

 Far ends of ditches, rows of unpicked corn and milo, and grassed waterways are where hunter-wise pheasants will run to and flush, putting as much distance between them and hunters.
 Make sure to cover these areas.